aibolem/vexflow-wiki-vexchords/Build-Instructions.md

 To run tests in the browser, open `tests/flow.html` in a new browser tab.

+To publish a new version of VexFlow to the NPM repositories:

+    $ npm login
+    $ grunt publish
+    $ git commit -a
+    $ git push

+This bumps the version number in `package.json`, publishes the new NPM package, and submits the new binaries to the git repo.

 # Using the old Ruby toolchain

 ## Prerequisites